Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Output Message** : The delete operation is defined without a 200 or 204 error response implementation,please add it.

-**Description** : Per ARM Specs, all DELETE methods must have responses code implementation: 200, 204.
+**Description** : Per ARM Specs, all DELETE methods (non-async) must have responses code implementation: 200, 204.

 **CreatedAt**: May 21, 2020